znsstudio/Sample-Kendo-UI-Professional/README.md

 1. [Run in the native emulators.][emulators]
 1. [Deploy on device via QR code.][QR code]
 1. [Deploy via cable connection.][USB deploy]

+### Limitations

+This demo app does not include Kendo UI Professional.
+You need to manually include it in your project.
+For more information, see the **Configure the sample app** section for your AppBuilder client above.

 [device simulator]: http://docs.telerik.com/platform/appbuilder/testing-your-app/running-apps-in-simulator/launch-simulator
 [companion]: http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/run-companion/using-appbuilder-companion-app